-- 1.1 The Council published its current Corporate Plan in 2016. - 1.2 The current plan was developed in line with the requirements of the Well-being of Future Generations Act and represented a new and more integrated approach by the Council in setting out and delivering on its priorities. - 1.3 A new vision was agreed in 2016 for 'Strong Communities with a Bright Future'.
-Since 2016 this has been supported by four well-being outcomes and eight well-being objectives. - Annual Service Plans detail how the priorities in the plan will be developed and delivered each year.
+- 1.1 The Council published its current Corporate Plan in 2016. - 1.2 The current plan was developed in line with the requirements of the Well-being of Future Generations Act and represented a new and more integrated approach by the Council in setting out and delivering on its priorities.

+- 1.3 A new vision was agreed in 2016 for 'Strong Communities with a Bright Future'.
+Since 2016 this has been supported by four well-being outcomes and eight wellbeing objectives. - 1.4 Annual Service Plans detail how the priorities in the plan will be developed and delivered each year.
 Progress is regularly scrutinised by all five of the Council's scrutiny committees and Cabinet.
-Progress against the plan and annual priorities for the Council are also set out in the Council's Improvement Plans (Parts 1 and 2) which are published each year.

-- 1.5 The Wales Audit Office undertakes work throughout the year to ensure that the Council is delivering on the commitments within the Corporate Plan and effectively monitoring and reporting progress. - 1.6 The current plan ends in March 2020 and therefore a new plan needs to be approved and published setting out the Council's priorities for the next five years.
-This report provides an overview of the process undertaken to develop the new plan (Appendix A).
-Following consideration by the Scrutiny Committee, Cabinet will consider the plan and be asked to endorse the plan and for it to be referred to Council for approval.
+Progress against the plan and annual priorities for the Council are also set out in the Council's Improvement Plans (Parts 1 and 2) which are published each year. - 1.5 The Wales Audit Office undertakes work throughout the year to ensure that the Council is delivering on the commitments within the Corporate Plan and effectively monitoring and reporting progress. - 1.6 The current plan ends in March 2020 and therefore a new plan needs to be approved and published setting out the Council's priorities for the next five years.
+This report provides Cabinet with an overview of the process undertaken to develop the new plan seeks endorsement from Cabinet members for the plan (Appendix A) and associated appendices to be referred to Council for approval.